Diabetes Management “Diets” since the Discovery of Insulin—Looking Back, Then to the Future.

 In 1979 there were 6 million Americans with diabetes, and prediabetes was not yet being reported.
 There were limited medication options and urine glucose concentration was measured, although blood glucose meters were beginning to appear.
 At that time, according to Warshaw, foods containing sugar were prohibited in the diet of those living with diabetes.

 In 1980 the first Nutrition Guides were published which provided an idea and information about the diet and nutritional requirements for Americans and in 1983 the education programs for patients with diabetes were integrated.

 Positioning of the American Diabetes Association

-Carbohydrate consumption was allowed in up to 55 to 60 % of the diet with a preference for the consumption of unrefined foods and fiber, while it was indicated that moderate consumption of sucrose and other refined sugars can be accepted depending on metabolic control and body weight.
-The fats should not be more than 30% and with less than 16.6 mmol/L300 mg/dL of cholesterol.
+Carbohydrate consumption was allowed in up to 55 to 60 percent of the diet with a preference for the consumption of unrefined foods and fiber, while it was indicated that moderate consumption of sucrose and other refined sugars can be accepted depending on metabolic control and body weight.
+The fats should not be more than 30 percent and with less than 16.6 mmol/L300 mg/dL of cholesterol.

-At this time, according to the DCCT study, 4 behaviors were identified that could simplify self-care routines, improve follow-up of treatments as well as glycemic management:
+At this time, according to the DCCT study, four behaviors were identified that could simplify self-care routines, improve follow-up of treatments as well as glycemic management:

 - Treating hyperglycemia promptly